Today's Articles

 Septima Clark

-On this date, in 1898, Septima P. Clark was born.
+Septima P. Clark was born on this date in 1898.
 She was a Black educator and activist in Charleston, S.C.

-In 1916, Poinsette received her teaching certificate from Avery Normal Institute in Charleston.
-Black teachers were barred from teaching in Charleston, so her first three years were spent on the staff at John’s Island, South Carolina.
-There she attempted to institute adult literacy classes through the NAACP to address some of the educational inequities at John’s Island.
-In 1919, Poinsette returned to Avery Institute, spearheading a campaign against Charleston’s exclusionary policies, overturning that law one year later.
+1916, Poinsette received her teaching certificate from Avery Normal Institute in Charleston.
+Black teachers were barred from teaching in Charleston, so her first three years were spent on John's Island, South Carolina staff.
+There, she attempted to institute adult literacy classes through the NAACP to address some of the educational inequities on John's Island.
+1919, Poinsette returned to Avery Institute, spearheading a campaign against Charleston's exclusionary policies, overturning that law one year later.

 Although her activist efforts with the NAACP helped initiate an equal pay ruling that year, she was fired from teaching in Charleston in 1947 because she was a member of the NAACP.
-Unable to find work, Clark relocated to Monteagle, TN, teaching interracial adult education at the Highlander Folk School, where she formed an adult literacy program with another woman, teaching people how to fill out driver's licenses and voter registration forms and how to sign checks.
-Guided by her belief that education and Black equality were integral subjects when she became director, Clark devised a curriculum that focused on promoting voter registration and empowering people to solve their issues through social activism.
+Unable to find work, Clark relocated to Monteagle, TN, teaching interracial adult education at the Highlander Folk School, where she formed an adult literacy program with another woman, teaching people how to fill out driver's licenses and voter registration forms and sign checks.
+Guided by her belief that education and Black equality were integral subjects when she became director, Clark devised a curriculum that promoted voter registration and empowered people to solve their issues through social activism.
 One of her students was Rosa Parks, who helped start the Montgomery Bus boycott.

 To Become an Elementary School Teacher